 Step 6: Another last chance pop-up window appears.
 Click Continue.

 Your Chromebook will reboot again.
-When it turns back on, it will spend a short moment clearing off all data.
-You’ll then need to set it up, connect to a Wi-Fi network, and log in with your Google account.
+When it turns back on, it will spend a short moment restoring the default settings.
+You’ll then need to set it back up as if you just bought a new Chromebook.

 Then, press the Esc + Refresh (circular arrow or F3) keys simultaneously.
 While still holding those keys, press and release the Power key.
 Keep holding the Esc + Refresh keys until you see a screen that says, “Chrome OS is missing or damaged,” or “Please insert a recovery USB stick or card.”

 Step 2: On another computer, insert your USB drive or SD card, open Chrome, and install Google’s Chromebook recovery utility.

 Step 3: Launch the utility and click the blue Get Started button.

 Step 4: Enter the model of your Chromebook, which should be displayed on its error screen — it’s the text at the bottom.
 Make sure to copy the text exactly.
 Alternatively, you can click the Select a Model From a List option to select the manufacturer and product.
 Click the blue Continue button when you’re ready.

 Step 5: On the following screen, select the USB drive or SD card you inserted earlier — make sure it’s the correct one so that you don’t accidentally erase other drives connected to your computer.
 Click the blue Continue button.

 Step 6: Finally, click the blue Create Now button to confirm the recovery image’s destination.
 Wait for the writing process to complete, and if the OS asks you to confirm any software installations, do so.

-Step 7: When the process finishes, a prompt to click Done will appear.
-Once you click Done you can safely take the USB drive or SD card out of your other computer.
+Step 7: When the process finishes, click Done and then remove the USB drive or SD card from your other computer.